Intuitionistic nonstandard bounded modified realisability and functional interpretation

-The standardness axioms are the same as in \cite{FerreiraGaspar(14)}.
-They are also the same as in \cite{BergBriseidSafarik(12)} with exception of the second one which does not exist there.
-The second standardness axiom has a clear meaning in type 0, namely that the nonstandard natural numbers are an end-extension of the standard natural numbers (cf. \cite[p.
-12]{Kaye}).
-For variables of higher types the meaning is not so clear and we discuss one of its consequences in the next subsection.
+The standardness axioms are (essentially) the same as used by Ferreira and Gaspar~\cite{FerreiraGaspar2015}, and by Van den Berg, Briseid and Safarik~\cite{BergBriseidSafarik2012}, with the exception of the second one.
+The second standardness axiom has a clear meaning in type 0 (namely that the nonstandard natural numbers are an end-extension of the standard natural numbers~\cite[page~12]{Kaye1991}) but not in higher types.